trifwn/Icarus/doc/source/user_guide/Workers/index.rst

 .. highlight:: python

-Finnaly the function that is called when the analysis is run is defined in the following section (This function is defined in the Input_Output module):
+Finnaly the function that is called when the analysis is run is defined in the following section (This function is defined in the Solvers module):

 ::